 John Hamilton McWhorter V is an American linguist with a specialty in creole languages, sociolects, and Black English.
-He is currently associate professor of linguistics at Columbia University, where he also teaches American studies and music history.
-He is the author of a number of books on race relations, hip-hop and African-American culture.
+He is currently an associate professor of linguistics at Columbia University, where he also teaches American studies and music history.
+He has authored a number of books on race relations and African-American culture.

 Wesley Morris is an American film critic and podcast host.
 He is currently critic-at-large for The New York Times, as well as co-host, with Jenna Wortham, of the New York Times podcast Still Processing.
 Previously, Morris wrote for The Boston Globe, then Grantland.
 He won the 2012 Pulitzer Prize for Criticism for his work with The Globe and the 2021 Pulitzer Prize for Criticism for his New York Times coverage of race relations in the United States, making Morris the only writer to have won the Criticism prize more than once.